 - Develop a healthy diet: Limiting sugar, saturated fat, cholesterol and salt can help lower your risk for heart disease.
 Similarly, eating plenty of fruit, vegetables, whole grains and low-fat dairy products assist a healthy heart.

 - Work toward and maintain a healthy weight: Losing weight and maintaining a healthy weight relieves stress on the heart.

 - Smoking: Smoking damages blood vessels, reduces the amount of oxygen in the blood, raises blood pressure and ultimately makes the heart beat faster.
 Reducing smoking will greatly reduce the stress on your heart and reduces your risk for heart disease.

-Our disability insurance attorneys at Mehr, Fairbanks & Peterson have helped numerous long-term disability claimants that have been unable to work as a result cardiac conditions.
+Our disability insurance attorneys at Mehr Fairbanks Trial Lawyers have helped numerous long-term disability claimants that have been unable to work as a result cardiac conditions.
 If your claim has been denied, we are able to assist you and make the claim process as easy as possible for you.
 Call toll free at 800-249-3731 today.